What we know about President-elect Biden’s phone calls with world leaders

 Britain

 British Prime Minister Boris Johnson tweeted Tuesday that he had spoken to Biden and congratulated him on his election win.
-“I look forward to strengthening the partnership between our countries and to working with him on our shared priorities — from tackling climate change, to promoting democracy and building back better from the pandemic,” he wrote.
+“I look forward to strengthening the partnership between our countries and to working with him on our shared priorities — from tackling climate change, to promoting democracy and building back better from the pandemic,” he wrote, quoting a Biden campaign slogan.

-Biden’s team said he emphasized his desires to work closely with Britain on a wide range of issues, including climate change, global health and security in the western Balkans and Ukraine, and ommitted to honoring the 1998 Good Friday Agreement, which helped end 30 years of violence and softened the border between Ireland and Northern Ireland.
+Biden’s team said he emphasized his desires to work closely with Britain on a wide range of issues, including climate change, global health and security in the western Balkans and Ukraine, and committed to honoring the 1998 Good Friday Agreement, which helped end 30 years of violence and softened the border between Ireland and Northern Ireland.
 He made similar remarks in a call with Ireland’s prime minister the same day.

 There had been some concern in British political circles that Biden would not be amenable to Johnson, due both to the British prime minister’s stance on Brexit and his awkward relationship with President Obama.